oktadev/okta-blog/_source/_posts/2022-08-12-ci-cd-microservices-circleci-spinnaker.md

 jhipster k8s
 ```

-**NOTE**: You must set up the Docker repository name for the cloud deployment, so go ahead and create a [DockerHub](https://hub.docker.com/) personal account, if you don't have one, before running the k8s sub-generator.
+**NOTE**: You must set up the Docker repository name for the cloud deployment, so go ahead and create a [Docker Hub](https://hub.docker.com/) personal account, if you don't have one, before running the k8s sub-generator.

 Choose the following options when prompted: